 Bringing the Right Equipment

-For best results in photographing fireworks, a camera with an adjustable lens aperture and shutter and one with Time or a Bulb (B) setting, is a good thing.
-Since most exposures are going to be long, a tripod is also desirable.
-It is best to position the camera away from extraneous ground lights, to better view the aerial displays, so a small flashlight is handy to have with you to adjust the camera in the dark.
-A cable release or other remote camera-triggering device is also advisable to keep from upsetting the camera in the dark and getting wiggly results.
+For best results in photographing fireworks, a camera with a timer and an adjustable lens, is a good thing.
+Since most exposures are going to be long, a tripod is also needed.
+It is best to position the camera away from extraneous ground lights, to better view the aerial displays.
+A cable release or other remote camera-triggering device is also advisable to keep from getting blurry results.
 Since most cameras sustain a constant drain on the battery during time exposures, it is best to have extra batteries on hand.

 Finding the Right Location

-Try to arrive at your location early and scout out a camera position with a good dark sky behind the fireworks bursts for the deepest color saturation.
-Another consideration is to situate yourself wisely so that the camera has a clear view above most obstacles, such as trees, buildings and heads for this project.
-It usually is best not to have a foreign object obscuring the main fireworks burst.
+If possible, try to arrive at your location early and scout out a camera position with a good dark sky behind the fireworks bursts for the deepest color saturation.
+Make sure to situate yourself so that the camera has a clear view above most obstacles, such as trees, buildings and heads for this project.
 It does, however, add atmosphere and realism in a picture to have some of the above items silhouetted at the edges of the image.
 A zoom lens can be very helpful in obtaining a field of view that about matches the expanse of the sky being filled by the exploding and cascading fireworks.